QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 Below we display eigenvalues of the shift  permutation matrix   in the complex plane.

-The eigenvalues are always uniformly distributed along the unit circle.

-These eigenvalues are the $n$ roots of unity, i.e., they solve $z^n =1$ where $z$ is a complex number.
+These eigenvalues are always uniformly distributed along the unit circle and are the $n$ roots of unity, i.e., they solve $z^n =1$ where $z$ is a complex number.

-They are
+In particular, they are

 $$
 z = \exp\left(\frac{2 \pi j k }{N} \right) , \quad k = 1, \ldots, N-1